rethinkdb/rethinkdb-rs/4-rethinkdb-in-practice/cookbook/python.md

 (We also use the technique for renaming a field, described above, to give the names "reduction" and "group" more useful names of "invoices" and "month.")
 You could use any combination of the ReQL date/time interval commands in the group, or work with the date/time as a native object.

-Currently, however, ReQL has a limit of 100,000 elements in an array, and the implementation of `group` requires the total number of documents grouped to fit within that boundary, so you are limited to 100,000 invoices.
+Currently, ReQL has a default limit of 100,000 elements in an array, and the implementation of `group` requires the total number of documents grouped to fit within that boundary, so you are limited to 100,000 invoices.
+This can be changed, however, by passing the `array_limit` option to [run](/api/python/run).
 (Also note that `ungroup` always returns an array, although this may change in a future version.
 Follow issue [#2719](https://github.com/rethinkdb/rethinkdb/issues/2719) for progress on this.)

 You can also use this approach with a [compound index](/docs/secondary-indexes/) on the intervals you want to group: